 The project will seek to link models of genetic pathways involved in radiation response to biophysical models of radiation damage, to enable the prediction of key factors governing radiation sensitivity from genetic and phenotypic data about cell lines.
 These model predictions will be benchmarked both as independent tools and as part of integrated biophysical models, using both locally-generated in vitro datasets as well as relevant clinical cohorts.

 The successful candidate must have, and your application should clearly demonstrate you have:

-- Obtained or are about to obtain a relevant PhD in epidemiology, applied mathematics/statistics or related discipline
+- Obtained or be about to obtain a relevant PhD

 Please note the above are not an exhaustive list.
 For further information about the role including the essential and desirable criteria please click the Candidate Information link below.

-This is a full time, fixed term position available for 24 months, or until 30/06/2025, whichever is sooner.
+This post is fixed available until 31 August 2024.
 Fixed term contract posts are available for the stated period in the first instance but in particular circumstances may be renewed or made permanent subject to availability of funding.